 What happens at a Data Surgery?

 Data Surgeries are informal learning sessions that last between two and three hours.
 We have two types of Data Surgery:

 - Learning Surgery – in each session we’ll focus on a different practical data skill, and enable peer learning between participants from different funding organisations.

 - Group Sharing Surgery – a facilitated group activity where we’ll work on a data problem brought by a participant.

-Data surgeries are for non experts.
-They are intended to be a safe learning environment for you, whether you are totally new to data or want to brush up your skills.
+Data Surgeries are for non-experts.
+They are intended to be a safe learning environment for people of all abilities, whether you are totally new to data or want to brush up on your existing skills.

-Our surgeries are open to people working in grantmaking organisations only.
-You don’t have to already be publishing data in the 360Giving Data Standard to taken part.
+Anyone can take part in our Data Surgeries and you don’t have to already be publishing data in the 360Giving Data Standard to take part.